dysquard/pgpa/README.md

-  Unzip the .rar file to any folder, then double click the Activate.bat file to activate your phone.
+  Unzip the .zip file to any folder, then double click the Activate.bat file to activate your phone.
   <p align="center">
     <img src="https://github.com/dysquard/PGPActivator/blob/master/4.png"  width="380">
 </p>